ALASdoo/alasdoo_com_v2/content/english/our-story.md

   - title: "Controlled growth"
     content: "Steady but slow and controlled growth is our chosen path.
-    Every change is met by an adequate organization and a period of adaptation, taking care that the quality of work is not affected."
+    Every change is met by an adequate organization and a period of adaptation, ensuring the quality of work is not affected."
     image: "images/values/controlled-growth.png"
     alt: "A man and a woman discussing a growth chart."